 Talia is the daughter of Ra’s Al Ghul and the mother of the late Damian Wayne.
 Much of her background is not clearly explained though her history is relatively well known.
 Ra’s met her mother (sometimes referred to as Melisande) at the Woodstock Musical Festival.
 She was a woman of Chinese and Arab descent.
 Her mother died soon after her birth (in one version she overdosed on drugs, in the more recent version she was murdered by one of Ra’s' former servants).
 After her death Talia was taken care of by her father, as she traveled the world and learned all the skills she would need to help her father with his criminal empire, including espionage and hand-to-hand combat.

-Talia al Ghul was created by Dennis O’Neil, Dick Giordano and Bob Brown.
-Her first appearance was in Detective Comics #411 in 1971.
+Talia was created by writer Dennis O’Neil.
+Her original outfit was drawn by Bob Brown in her first appearance in Detective Comics #411, 1971.

 Although a member of her father’s criminal empire, and one of his closest advisors, Talia is often shown to be not as convinced of the goals of his enterprise as he is.
 One of the reasons for her doubt was her father's indication that she should choose Batman as a mate.
 Batman actually had a calming influence on her, and led to a less radical path than her father.
 Since then she has done other altruistic actions such as coming to Batman’s aid during Hush, or aiding in the resurrection of Jason Todd.
 She has also shown a degree of loyalty to her son which is apparently stronger than any other loyalty which she has.